 Stacey Vanek Smith is the co-host of NPR's The Indicator from Planet Money.
 She's also a correspondent for Planet Money, where she covers business and economics.
-In this role, Smith has followed economic stories down the muddy back roads of Oklahoma to buy 100 barrels of oil; flew to Pune, India, to track down the man who pitched the country's dramatic currency devaluation to the prime minister; and spoke with a North Korean woman who made a small fortune smuggling artificial sweetener in from China.
+In this role, Smith has followed economic stories down the muddy back roads of Oklahoma to buy 100 barrels of oil; she's traveled to Pune, India, to track down the man who pitched the country's dramatic currency devaluation to the prime minister; and she's spoken with a North Korean woman who made a small fortune smuggling artificial sweetener in from China.

 Prior to coming to NPR, Smith worked for Marketplace, where she was a correspondent and fill-in host.
 While there, Smith was part of a collaboration with The New York Times, where she explored the relationship between money and marriage.
 She was also part of Marketplace's live shows, where she produced a series of pieces on getting her data mined.

 Smith is a native of Idaho and grew up working on her parents' cattle ranch.
 She is a graduate of Princeton University, where she earned a bachelor's degree in comparative literature and creative writing.
 She also holds a master's in broadcast journalism from Columbia University.